fu8ar/starter-project/README.md

 1. Creates a sever to be run on, using broswersync, which allows multiple screens on multiple devices to view and preview the view, as well as see click events and changes to be automically rendered without the need of refreshing.
 2. Compile sass to css, as well as automatically prefixing css3 properties that are not supported by lagacy browers.
+3. Detect errors and potential problems in JavaScript codeand output to command line/terminal

 First you will need to do the following in order to use.